CityOfZion/neo-sharp/containers/README.md

 `docker run -it -v neo-sharp-builds:/neo-sharp-builds --name neo-sharp-sdk neo-sharp:0.1_sdk`

-last command will compile the Application and exit to prompt (if no errors exceptions) and then You should start the App running the runtime container.
+last command will compile the Application and exit to prompt (if no errors/exceptions) and then you should start the App running the runtime container.

 `docker run -it -v neo-sharp-builds:/neo-sharp-builds --name neo-sharp-runtime neo-sharp:0.1_runtime`

-Last command will give You neo-sharp console.
-All done ;)
+Last command will give you the neo-sharp console.
+All done ;).

 # Contributing